-As their name suggests, high gloss kitchen doors exude, and are distinguished by, a highly appreciable glossy surface shine.
+As their name suggests, high gloss kitchen doors are distinguished by an appreciable glossy surface shine.
 They effect a stylish, clean and modern kitchen appearance, whilst a range of colour and finish options ensure that your high gloss kitchen can be tailored to your exact taste and specification.
-Yet far more than their beautiful kitchen look, high gloss kitchen finishes have many other benefits to offer; this includes:-

 At LWK Kitchens London we aim to provide optimum solutions for light reflection within our gloss kitchen doors, but also whilst optimising quality, durability and price.
-As such we offer several different types of high gloss kitchen finish.
-When considering gloss finishes, it is important to note that the reflective quality is of greater importance within darker colours than lighter kitchen colours.
-Certain finishes will show an "orange peel" effect within darker colours that isn't evident on lighter colours; hence not every colour is available in every finish option.
-LWK’s high gloss kitchen finish options in Glass, Lacquer, Laminate and Acrylic are outlined as follows:
+Our high gloss kitchen finish options in Glass, Lacquer, Laminate and Acrylic are outlined as follows:

 The most exquisite within our high gloss kitchen collections, LWK Kitchens offer high gloss design glass in any of ten different colours.
 Made from laminated safety glass, the gloss glass doors are 3mm thick and fixed to a 16mm support plate which has been specifically designed for use with a domestic kitchen environment.
 With mirror quality reflections for the ultimate high gloss finish, the gloss glass kitchen doors provide the look that those in search of a very sleek and contemporary gloss kitchen design may be after.
 High gloss glass kitchen finishes can also be successfully integrated with other finishes, textures and materials for a truly unique solution for your home.